 Filestage: Filestage gives you a beautiful platform to collaborate with your reviewers, but it does not automate some of the processes such as scheduled reminders.
 For times when reviewers haven’t reviewed and provided feedback for the proof, you’ll have to manually follow up with these individuals.
 Filestage will, however, send the proof out to each reviewer you specified, so that part is taken care of.

 Ashore: Ashore takes the monotonous tasks of sending out the proof to approvers and all the subsequent follow-ups permanently off of your to-do list.
 Ashore will follow the workflow you laid out to a T. When the first approver gives the green light, it will automatically move on to the next without any additional action on your part.
 Ashore also acts as an impartial referee to automatically remind approvers to review the proof, and it will do this as often or infrequently as you specify.
 With these automating features, creatives will have more free time for important endeavors – like crushing candy on your phone.

 Ashore and Filestage are both excellent programs that keep the needs of creatives in mind.
 In each area, they have similar features as well as their own unique features.
 Filestage gives reviewers the ability to include attachments in their comments, while Ashore automates the follow-up process so approvers remember to give their feedback on a proof.
 Ultimately, Ashore and Filestage differ most starkly when it comes to the price.
 Ashore’s lowest tier paid option goes for $12/month, while Filestage starts at $89/month.

 Of course, a creative agency, team or freelancer should think about their own priorities in the creative process when choosing a creative agency software that will best fit their needs.
-If you think Ashore has everything you’re looking for in a creative agency software, request a demo today and see for yourself.
+If you think Ashore has everything you’re looking for in a creative agency software, sign up for free today and see for yourself.